Bamboofungus/OpenCV-DAM-System/README.md

 	        out of directory after each experiment***

 ### 2. Partition flies in initial frame by dragging boxes with mouse and labeling in popup UI
 * Strange results may occur if any of the boxes overlap
-	* Undo previous results with Undo button
+* Can undo previous results with Undo button
 * Press finish button when done
 * Please do not click cancel on popup window for now

 ### 3. Let camera run with program for the duration of the experiment, avoid disturbing lighting condition

 ### 4. Marks flies as asleep after showing no movement for 300 frames
-	* Frames can be changed by changing value of TIMEOUT
+* Frames can be changed by changing value of TIMEOUT inside Flycircardian.py

 ### 5. Program will output results and outliers into .csv format
-	* Program will only save to a csv file every 5 new entrys to the log.
+* Program will only save to a csv file every 5 new entrys to the log by default